coco-1qaz/Python-QR-code-recognition/README.md

 # Python-QR-code-recognition
 It can be identified by python QR code

+python install:
   pip install webbrowser
   pip install pyzbar
   pip install python-opencv